mknx/smarthome/plugins/dmx/README.md

    class_name = DMX
    class_path = plugins.dmx
    tty = /dev/usbtty...
+#  interface = nanodmx
 </pre>

 You have to adapt the tty to your local enviroment.
 In my case it's <code>/dev/usbtty-1-2.4</code> because I have the following udev rule:

 <pre># /etc/udev/rules.d/80-smarthome.rules
 SUBSYSTEMS=="usb",KERNEL=="ttyACM*",ATTRS{product}=="NanoDMX Interface",SYMLINK+="usbtty-%b"</pre>

+With 'interface'  you could choose between 'nanodmx' and 'enttec'.
+By default nanodmx is used.

 items.conf
 --------------